hellobharadwaj/football_highlights/Readme.md

      pip install -r requirements.txt
      ```

-2. **Run the Program**:
+2. **Run the Score Computation**:
    - Place video files in the project directory.
-   - Run the main script to process each video and generate highlights:
+   - Run `compute_score.py` to process each video and generate scores:
      ```bash
-     python main.py
+     python compute_score.py
      ```

+3. **Review and Update Scores**:
+   - Open the generated CSV files to review timestamps and scores.
+   - Make any necessary corrections and update the starting scores for each team if needed.

+4. **Create Highlights with Overlays**:
+   - Update the filenames in `hl_overlay.py` to match the CSV files in the order they were created.
+   - Run `hl_overlay.py` to generate the final highlight videos:
+     ```bash
+     python hl_overlay.py
+     ```

-3. **View Results**:
+5. **View Results**:
-   - Results are saved as video files in the same directory.
+   - Final highlights videos are saved in the same directory.

 ---